Find Affordable College Courses

 $15,254 Average Tuition & Fees

 With a ranking of #6, University of Minnesota - Twin Cities did quite well on this year’s best value schools for communication and journalism students.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at UMN Twin Cities are $15,254 per year.
 The average amount in student loans that communication and journalism majors at UMN Twin Cities take out is $22,625.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $234.

-UMN Twin Cities also claimed a spot on our Best Communication & Journalism Schools in Minnesota list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, UMN Twin Cities also did well on our Best Communication & Journalism Schools in Minnesota list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Read More…